Essential Briefing: Escalating Attacks on Indian Films in Canada Endanger Cultural Freedom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The article cites freedom of expression and freedom of religion under the Canadian Charter (sections 2(b) and 2(a)) and references the multicultural interpretive mandate in section 27.
+The article points to freedom of expression under Charter section 2(b), freedom of religion under section 2(a), and the multicultural interpretive mandate in section 27.
+It argues that intimidation of cultural and spiritual venues undercuts those commitments.